jtsang02/jtsang02/README.md

 - 👋 Hi, I’m @jtsang02
 - 👀 I’m interested in software and mechatronics
-- 🌱 I’m currently learning Integrated Engineering at UBC
+- 🌱 I’m currently studying Integrated Engineering at UBC
 - 📫 How to reach me ... linkedIn!

 <!---